GoogleChrome/developer.chrome.com/site/en/blog/bounce-tracking-mitigations-dev-trial/index.md

 Then in step 6 you can force the deletion to occur immediately by using the DevTools Application Panel:

 <figure>
-{% Img src="image/udVScdcCFAdRjZwFdLk2jWAFQyr1/6QPd7ZS0s5F1uDXZberP.png", alt="A screenshot of the DevTools issue showing that bounce-tracking-demo-tracker.glitch.me has been deleted." %}
+{% Img src="image/udVScdcCFAdRjZwFdLk2jWAFQyr1/6QPd7ZS0s5F1uDXZberP.png", alt="A screenshot of the devtools application tab with the bounce tracking mitigations panel selected.
+The panel shows that the force run operation has been used and storage has been deleted for the demo site." %}
 <figcaption>
-  <p>Screenshot of the deleted tracking website as shown on DevTools.</p>
+  <p>DevTools bounce tracking mitigations panel.</p>
 </figure>

 If you then revisit the [demo](https://bounce-tracking-demo.glitch.me/) and perform the bounce, you should see a new identifier produced because the state was cleared.